 Capital Fund: The capital fund is used to account for all financial resources to be used for the acquisition or construction of major capital facilities and firefighting equipment.
-The financial resources are derived from the issuance of debt or by reservation of fund balance that are specifically authorized by the voters as a separate question on the ballot either during the annual election or at a special election.
+The financial resources are from reservation of fund balance that are specifically authorized by the voters as a separate question on the ballot either during the annual election or at special election.